purvidawra/PowerBI-Data-Analytics-Portfolio/README.md

 # PowerBI-Data-Analytics-Portfolio

 ## Project Overview
-This project was created as part of my Data Analytics course to demonstrate end-to-end analytical skills using **Power BI**.
+This project was created as part of my Data Analytics course to demonstrate end to end analytical skills using **Power BI**.
 It showcases how data can be cleaned, modeled and visualized to uncover key business insights and trends across different scenarios.

 ## Objective